 Equity Awards As in prior years, the Executive Director is eligible to receive equity awards granted pursuant to the LTIP.
 On an annual basis, the Remuneration Committee sets a target equity award opportunity for the Chief Executive Officer, which is calculated as a percentage of base salary.
 In accordance with the Remuneration Policy, the maximum value of awards that can be made to the Chief Executive Officer in any one year is capped at 300% of base salary, with Mr. Butcher's 2025 target award opportunity being 181% of his base salary.
 Approximately 40% of Mr. Butcher's 2025 target equity award is comprised of time-based Restricted Stock Units, which were awarded on 17th March 2025 and vest evenly in four equal annual installments, beginning on 17th March 2026.
 Approximately 24% of Mr. Butcher's 2025 target equity award is comprised of performance-based Restricted Stock Units dependent on the annualized percentage increase in the Company's earnings per share (EPS) over the 2025-2026 period.
-Approximately 36% of Mr. Butcher's 2025 target equity award is comprised of performance over the 2025-2027 period.
+Approximately 36% of Mr. Butcher's 2025 target equity award is comprised of performance-based Restricted Stock Units dependent on the Company's relative Total Shareholder (TSR) performance over the 2025-2027 period.